mdmutahhar24-pixel/IKPBKiosk/README.md

 Hello!
 This is IKPB Kiosk, A Library Kiosk that helps organize books!
 <br />
-**Note: No PCB in this design because everything automatically conncts without a PCB.**
+**Note: No PCB in this design because everything automatically conncts without a PCB.
+Also Don't mind my wiring diagram.
+That was the best option I had at the time.**

 ## Why make this?
 I have a ton of books at home, and I sometimes let people borrow them.
 However, sometimes I can't keep track of them, so I design and coded this so that I could keep track of them.